Atharva1479/employee-management-system/README.md

 - **Delete Employee:** Remove employee records from the system.

-- **Paginated Display:** View employee records in a paginated format for better organization.

 ## Technologies Used

 - **Spring Boot:** Framework for building Java-based enterprise applications.